Michael Kelly (editor)

 During a journalism career that spanned 20 years, Kelly received a number of professional awards for his book on the Gulf War and his articles, as well as for his magazine editing.
 In his honor, the Michael Kelly Award for journalism was established, as well as a scholarship at his alma mater, the University of New Hampshire.

 Early life and education

 Born in Washington, D.C. as one of four children, Kelly followed both of his parents into journalism.
-His mother is Marguerite (Lelong) Kelly, a columnist from New Orleans who wrote "The Family Almanac" for The Washington Post, and his father was Thomas Vincent Kelly (August 2, 1923 – June 17, 2010), a political and features reporter for The Washington Star (formerly The Washington Daily News), and later for The Washington Times.
+His mother is Marguerite (Lelong) Kelly, a columnist from New Orleans who wrote "The Family Almanac" for The Washington Post, and his father was Thomas Vincent Kelly (August 2, 1923 – June 17, 2010), a political and features reporter for The Washington Star, formerly The Washington Daily News, and later for The Washington Times.

 Kelly attended Gonzaga College High School, as his father had done.
-He graduated in 1979 from the University of New Hampshire with a Bachelor of Arts degree in history.
-He had worked on the college newspaper, The New Hampshire.
+He graduated in 1979 from the University of New Hampshire, where he worked for the college newspaper, The New Hampshire, and graduated with a Bachelor of Arts in history.